 Kale Roberts, Blogging Coordinator

-After earning a degree in environmental science in 2009, Kale had the privilege to serve as a US Peace Corps volunteer in the Kingdom of Thailand.
+After earning a degree in environmental science in 2009, Kale served as a U.S. Peace Corps volunteer in the Kingdom of Thailand.
 He attributes his few handy skills to these two years harvesting rainwater and plowing jasmine rice fields.
-His primary projects were mentoring a youth group to start a series of school recycle centers, conduct litter cleanups and tree plantings; and assisting the community forestry group with their conservation goals through grant-writing and consultation.
-His Skype conversations in Thai with his host family provide entertainment for all within earshot.
+His primary projects were to build biogas methane digesters to convert water buffalo manure to clean-burning cooking fuel and to support the community forestry group by establishing a recycling program and public food forest.

 Read some of Kale's MOTHER EARTH NEWS articles:

 Cost of Renewable Energy Now Competitive with Cost of Fossil Fuels